hellcy/helloWorldSpring/docs/spring-boot.md

 - Normally used by monitoring apps to see if your app is up or down

 ### Info endpoint
-- `/info` endpoint is not by default exposed, we need to specify that in the application.properties file
+- `/info` endpoint is not by default exposed, we need to specify that in the application.yml file
-- other properties starts with `info` in the application.properties file will be displayed
+- other properties starts with `info` in the application.yml file will be displayed

 ### Other endpoints
 - `/auditevents` audit events for your application
 - `/beans` list of all beans registered in the Spring application context
 - `/mappings` list of all @RequestMapping paths

+## Spring Security
+- Spring security can be used to security endpoints, prevent access for unauthorized users
+- default username and password can be overridden in yml file

+## Running Spring app using CLI
+- use Spring Boot Maven plugin: `mvnw spring-boot:run`